rajendrap10/Project-3/Readme.md

 Hi

-This is a FSJS Live Class Project 2 Repo.
+This is a FSJS Live Class Project No. 3 Repo.
 This task taught me a lot of new things, including how to create websites using HTML and CSS.
-I know a few contemporary HTML and CSS properties.
-I have used flex properties in this project.
+I have developed it with help of positions properties & css core properties like float and background images.

 I would like to say Thankyou my instructor `Hitesh Choudhary` for the guiding, mentoring and pushing me hard so that I can learn and develop this project.